everaccountable/easy_prefs/README.md

 ### Storage Locations

-- **Native platforms**: Files stored in the specified directory
+- **Native platforms**: Files stored in the specified directory (directory will be created if it doesn't exist)
-- **WASM/Browser**: Data stored in localStorage with keys prefixed by your app ID
+- **WASM/Browser**: Data stored in localStorage with keys prefixed by your app ID (slashes and dots in the app ID are replaced with underscores)

 ## Detailed Information